konantian/NotableNotebooks/notes/Lecture 11 Knowledge in Heuristic Search .md

 ## Evaluation
 **State Evaluation**
   * Mapping from(full) state to one number
-  * Measure hwo good is that state
+  * Measure how good is that state
   * Also called "Evaluation function" and "position Evaluation"
   * Interpretation
     * Number: Represent the value of this state,used for **relative ranking** of state